Joiry/HSL_Carp/Part_02a.md

 measure of security, as there is one more step between us and deleting our data files.

 **Important**: The `rm` command permanently removes the file.
 Be careful with this command.
 It doesn't just nicely put the files in the Trash.
-They're really gone.
+They're really gone.  **Forever**

 By default, `rm` will not delete directories.